JibranKalia/url_shortener/README.md

   # Build the image and standup the web and postgres containers
   docker-compose up --build

+  # When postgres and rails are both running:
+    # Rails ready: Listening on tcp://0.0.0.0:3000
+    # Postgres ready: database system is ready to accept connections
-  # In a separate terminal window.
-Needs to be run only the first time.
+  # then in a separate terminal window run these commands.
+  # Note: These need to be run only the first time.

   docker-compose run web rails db:create docker-compose run web rails db:migrate